MileHacker Logo

 • Utilize public transportation: Weihai's bus the system is efficient plus highly inexpensive.

-• Eat at local eateries and street food stalls: These are delicious and authentic meals at a fraction of the cost.
+• Sample food at local spots and street food stalls: These are delicious and authentic meals at a fraction of the cost.

-• Bargain politely at markets: While less common in modern stores, bargaining can occur in traditional markets.
+• Bargain politely at markets: While less common in current stores, bargaining can occur in traditional markets.

-• Visit free parks and beaches: Weihai features several beautiful parks and beaches that offer enjoyment without a cost to enter.
+• Visit free parks and beaches: Weihai features several beautiful parks and beaches that offer enjoyment without an entrance fee.

 Tipping Culture and Mobile Payments